Common myths about stopping copying, emailing, and downloading

 For a more detailed guide see how to add security to a PDF.

 Why Locklizard for Document Security?

-Our DRM PDF Security products enable you to share documents securely without insecure passwords or plug-ins, and enforce access, location, expiry, and usage controls.
-Revoke PDFs at any time regardless of where they are.
+Locklizard however takes your document protection seriously – it is the best way to prevent PDF file sharing and stop editing, copying and printing.
+Our DRM PDF Security products enable you to share documents securely without insecure passwords or plug-ins and enforce access, location, expiry, and usage controls.
+You can also revoke PDFs at any time regardless of where they are located.